-- 1. The calculation of the estimated value of a procurement shall be based on the total amount payable, net of VAT, as estimated by the contracting authority, including any form of option and any renewals of the contract as explicitly set out in the procurement documents. - Where the contracting authority provides for prizes or payments to candidates or tenderers it shall take them into account when calculating the estimated value of the contract. - 1a.
-Where a contracting authority is articulated in a series of separate operational units, thresholds may be estimated at the level of the individual operational unit in respect of its procurement or certain categories thereof for which the unit is independently responsible.
+- 1. The calculation of the estimated value of a procurement shall be based on the total amount payable, net of VAT, as estimated by the contracting authority, including any form of option and any renewals of the contracts as explicitly set out in the procurement documents. - Where the contracting authority provides for prizes or payments to candidates or tenderers it shall take them into account when calculating the estimated value of the contract. - 1a.
+Where a contracting authority is comprised of separate operational units, values may be estimated at the level of the individual operational unit in respect of its procurement or certain categories thereof for which the unit is independently responsible.